 So then comes the question — what font sizes should I be using?

 For your headings size and a more in-depth analysis as to why this all matters, I suggest checking out this article.
-It gives you a full chart of some of the most common sizes used for header tags from desktop down to mobile.
+It gives you a full chart of some of the most common sizes used for header tags, from desktop to mobile.

-If you are looking for some examples of websites who’ve mastered typography & sizes on their site, I suggest checking out these companies:
+If you are looking for some examples of websites who’ve mastered typography and sizes on their site, I suggest checking out these companies:

 Typically, people are coming to these articles with the intent of skimming them until they find the section(s) that answers their questions.

-Otherwise, you need to be writing subheadings that add quality to your writing and help make your article engaging for your visitors, especially new ones.
+You need to be writing subheadings that add quality to your writing and help make your article engaging for your visitors, especially those visiting for the first time.
 Copyhackers does a phenomenal job at this.
-In this blog article, titled ‘Here are 36 Facebook Ad Hacks for 2017’, each point has a clear and concise header allowing readers to come to this article and scan them rather than reading into each and every one.

-Most blogs these days are using social sharing to allow users to share blog articles.
+Most blogs these days use social sharing to allow users to easily share blog articles.
 But, many sites aren't granting that same experience for tablet and mobile users.

-A Pew survey released back in July found that 85% of U.S. adults now get their news on a mobile device at least some of the time, including those over the age of 65.
+A Pew survey found that 85% of U.S. adults now get their news on a mobile device at least some of the time, including those over the age of 65.

 Those same people are also browsing social platforms on their mobile devices, so you can bet they are willing to share content on mobile too (so long as they find it knowledgeable and have an easy means to do so).